Thyme herb benefits abound but, for me, there's only one that really counts; outstanding flavour; I add a sprig to our eggs Florentine every morning.

 Thyme herb benefits are all about a phenol compound called thymol.

-Thyme herb benefits are declared by the dozen, but whether it will give you courage, I have my doubts.
-But it does contain a phenol compound called thymol which does have proven antiseptic properties.
+The claimed benefits are declared by the dozen, but whether it will give you courage, I have my doubts.
+But it does contain thymol which has proven antiseptic properties.

 It also has antifungal virtues, as in athletes' foot and is often used to reduce candida in patients on cancer treatment.